 No. 26B: Luis Urias (Milwaukee Brewers)

-I would love to have Luis Urias higher on this list, but after having surgery on his wrist in late January, I’m just not sure he’ll be ready for Opening Day.
+.
 Despite a poor showing in the majors thus far, I am still confident that Urias can become a productive everyday starter for the Brewers.
 In 73 games at AAA last season, Urias batted .315 with 19 home runs and 19 doubles, giving him a .600 SLG.
 The tools are certainly there for a solid source of batting average at the very least, and it seems the Brewers are interested in giving him an opportunity at shortstop this season.
-I could see him providing a .265-.275 batting average with 10-15 home runs if given a proper shot at regular playing time in Milwaukee.
-Hopefully he recovers quickly and is able to see at least a little bit of time in extended Spring Training before joining the big league squad.
+I could see him providing a .265-.275 batting average with 3-5 home runs if given a proper shot at regular playing time in Milwaukee.
+Hopefully his recovery from his wrist injury is behind him, and he’s ready to battle with Orlando Arcia for the shortstop job.

 Last season, 29-year-old rookie Jon Berti was finally given a shot at the majors in Miami.
 He managed a .273 batting average with 17 steals in just 73 games.
 The overall skills are fairly lackluster with one glaring exception: Berti is very fast.
 His 29.8 ft/sec sprint speed was good for 13th in the majors, easily explaining his 30+ steal pace.
-Going undrafted in many drafts, you may be able to pick up Berti with the last pick of your draft as a flyer with the potential for a .250-.260 AVG and 25+ steals.
+Going undrafted in many drafts, you may be able to pick up Berti with the last pick of your draft as a flyer with the potential for a .250-.260 AVG and 8+ steals over 60 games.